SnehaK2225/Linear-Regression-Assignment-Parcel-Delivery-Time-Estimation/README.md

 # Linear-Regression-Assignment-Parcel-Delivery-Time-Estimation
-Linear Regression Assignment: Parcel Delivery Time Estimation Objective
+📦 Parcel Delivery Time Estimation: Linear Regression Assignment 🎯 Objective
-The objective of this assignment is to apply linear regression techniques to a real-world business scenario. regression analysis has been done to identify key relationships between variables, make data-driven predictions and extract actionable business insights.
-An understanding of how to interpret regression outputs , assess model performance and effectively communicate findings to support strategic decision-making has been developed.
+The objective of this assignment is to apply Linear Regression techniques to a real-world business problem—estimating parcel delivery time.
+Through this analysis, we aim to:

+Identify key relationships between variables

+Make data-driven predictions

+Extract actionable business insights

+Interpret regression outputs

+Assess model performance

+Communicate findings effectively to support strategic decision-making

-Analysis Approach
+🧠 Analysis Approach
-Data Preparation
+1️⃣ Data Preparation
-1. Data types are fixed appropriately to match data requirements.
+Data types were corrected to match modeling requirements.

-2. Features are engineered effectively toadd value to the analysis Train Test Split
+Meaningful feature engineering was performed to enrich the dataset.

+2️⃣ Train-Test Split
-Data is split correctly into training and test sets maintaining a ratio of 80:20 Exploratory Data Analysis
+The dataset was split into training (80%) and testing (20%) sets to ensure robust model evaluation.

-1. The target variable’s distribution and relationships are analysed using relevant plots and clear explanations.
+3️⃣ Exploratory Data Analysis (EDA)
+📊 The distribution of the target variable was visualized and interpreted.

-2. Summary statistics (mean, median, standard deviation, etc.) are calculated and correctly interpreted for all relevant variables.
+📈 Summary statistics such as mean, median, and standard deviation were calculated for key features.

-3. Feature distributions are visualised using appropriate plots, with clear insights provided on trends and anomalies.
+📌 Feature distributions were analyzed to uncover trends and detect anomalies.

-4. Outliers are identified accurately and handled appropriately, ensuring no significant loss of information.
+⚠️ Outliers were accurately identified and handled without compromising critical information.

-Model Building
+4️⃣ Model Building
-1. Target and feature variables are defined correctly.
+✅ Target and predictor variables were clearly defined.

-2. A baseline Linear Regression model is initialised and trained correctly.
+📦 A baseline Linear Regression model was initialized and trained.

-3. Feature elimination is performed effectively using Recursive Feature Elimination (RFE).
-A suitable balance between the number of features and resulting performance is maintained.
+🔁 Recursive Feature Elimination (RFE) was applied for feature selection, striking a balance between simplicity and performance.

-4. The selected features from RFE are identified and used for the final model.
+⭐ Selected features from RFE were used to train the final model.

-5. Predictions on test data are generated and evaluated.
+📤 Predictions were made on the test dataset.

-6. Model evaluation is conducted using appropriate performance metrics.
+📏 Model performance was evaluated using appropriate regression metrics.

-Results and Inference
+5️⃣ Results and Inference
-1. Residual analysis is implemented correctly, and inferences are drawn accurately.
-2. Error analysis is performed appropriately, clearly explaining the model’s performance.
+📉 Residual analysis was performed to validate model assumptions and quality of fit.

+❌ Error analysis provided insights into prediction accuracy and model limitations.

+✅ Conclusion
+This project demonstrates the practical application of linear regression for solving a delivery-related business problem.
+It showcases a complete pipeline from data preparation and exploration to model evaluation and interpretation—enabling data-driven strategic decisions.